hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 }
 ```

-This time we have not change the number of task groups we want running,
+This time we have not changed the number of task groups we want running,
 but we've changed the task itself.
 This requires stopping the old tasks
 and starting new tasks.
-Our example job is configured to do a rolling update,
+Our example job is configured to do a rolling update via
-doing a single update every 10 seconds.
+the `stagger` attribute, doing a single update every 10 seconds.
 Use `run` to push the updated
 specification now:

 ```